Single pot still whiskey: History

 Whiskey has been distilled in Ireland since at least the 1400s and most likely as early as the 6th century.
 Single pot still whiskey emerged as a means of avoiding a tax introduced in 1785 on the use of malted barley.
 Although this tax was repealed in 1855, the popularity of the style endured until the emergence of blends in the late 19th and early 20th centuries.

 In the 19th century, single pot still whiskey was the most popular style of whiskey in the world and formed the bulk of Ireland's whiskey exports.
-However, with the rise of cheaper, milder blended whiskeys in the 20th century, single pot still whiskey declined in popularity, and many formerly all-pot-still brands changed their production to become blends.
-By 1980, only two specialist bottlings remained in existence, Green Spot and Redbreast, with one in danger of being discontinued.
+However, with the rise of cheaper, milder blended whiskeys in the 20th century, single pot still whiskey declined in popularity, and many formerly all-pot-still brands such as Jameson's changing their production to become blends.
+By 1980, only two specialist bottlings remained in existence, Green Spot and Redbreast, both distilled at Midleton Distillery in Co.
+Cork.
 However, in recent years, a resurgence in whiskey distilling in Ireland has led to the launch of several new single pot still whiskeys.